bxparks/rpn83p/docs/USER_GUIDE.md

 ![RPN83P Complex Inlining PDEG 1](images/rpn83p-complex-inlining-pdeg-1.png)

-Notice that the complex number separator is an Angle symbol and a Degree symbol, which indicates that the input is excepting the angle to be entered in degrees.
+Notice that the complex number separator is an Angle symbol and a Degree symbol, which indicates that the input is expecting the angle to be entered in degrees.

 After the `ENTER`, the input buffer is parsed and a complex number is pushed into the RPN stack, like any other number:

 ![RPN83P Complex Inlining PDEG 2](images/rpn83p-complex-inlining-pdeg-2.png)

-Notice that although the number was entered in polar form `2 AngleDeg 60`, the number is displayed in rectangular form `1 i 1.73205081`, because the [complex display mode](#complex-display-modes) is set to `RECT`, which displays all complex numbers in rectangular form.
+Notice that although the number was entered in polar form, the number is displayed in rectangular form.
+That is because the rendering of complex number is controlled by the [complex display mode](#complex-display-modes), currently set to `RECT`, which is independent of how the complex number is entered.

 We can enter complex numbers using angles in radians by typing `2ND ANGLE` twice.
-For example, to enter `2 Angle 1.7`, use the following keystrokes:
+For example, to enter `2 Angle 1.047`, use the following keystrokes:

 ```
 2
 2ND ANGLE
 2ND ANGLE
-1.7
+1.047
 ENTER
 ```

-The display before the `ENTER` looks like this:
+The display before the `ENTER` looks like this, where the Angle symbol appears without the Degree symbol:

 ![RPN83P Complex Inlining PRAD 1](images/rpn83p-complex-inlining-prad-1.png)

-Notice that the complex number separator is just an Angle symbol symbol, without the Degree symbol, which indicates that the input is excepting the angle to be entered in radians.

 After the `ENTER`, the number is added to the RPN stack like this:

 ![RPN83P Complex Inlining PRAD 2](images/rpn83p-complex-inlining-prad-2.png)

-**HP-35s Compatibility Note 1**: The HP-35s uses a Theta symbol to represent complex numbers in polar notation.
-I decided to use the Angle symbol instead on the RPN83P because the Theta symbol in the small font on the TI calculators looked too similar to a numeral `0`.
-The problem is made worse because the TI-OS omits the leading `0` when printing floating point numbers less than `1`, so the Theta symbol seemed even more likely to be confused with a numeral `0`.
-The Angle symbol is used by the HP-42S and is distinctly different from numerals on the TI calculators using the small font.
+**HP-35s Compatibility Note 1**: The HP-35s uses a Theta symbol to display complex numbers in polar notation.
+The problem with the Theta symbol is that in the Small font of the TI calculators, it looks too similar to the digit `0`.
+The Angle symbol is distinctly different from the digit characters on the TI calculators using the Small font, and it is also the symbol used by the HP-42S calculator.

 **HP-35s Compatibility Note 2**: The HP-35s uses `SHIFT Theta` button to enter complex numbers in polar notation.
-The `Theta` symbol is available on a TI calculator as `ALPHA Theta`, however, I decided against using that because the `ALPHA` shifted key is used for no other functionality in the RPN83P app.
-I found switching from `2ND` and `ALPHA` to invoke this function was too confusing.
-The `2ND ANGLE` key was unused in the RPN83P app, and it seemed to match the Angle symbol used to display complex numbers in polar notation.
+The `Theta` symbol is available on a TI calculator as `ALPHA Theta`.
+However, the `ALPHA` shifted key is used for no other functionality in the RPN83P app, and I found switching from `2ND` and `ALPHA` to invoke this function was too confusing for the muscle memory.
+The `2ND ANGLE` key was unused in the RPN83P app, and it matches the Angle symbol used to display complex numbers in polar notation.

 #### Complex Display Modes